 Houston began working with his father at the Golden State Mutual Life Insurance Company in 1948.
 For the next forty years, Houston served as an Accountant, Actuary, Vice President, and Senior Vice President.
 He was named President in 1970, CEO in 1980, and retired from the company in 1991.
 Houston was also on the Board of Directors for Kaiser Aluminum and Chemical Corp, Pacific Telesis Corp., First Interstate Bank California, and Metromedia.
 In 1993, Houston received an honorary Doctor of Laws from the University of La Verne.

 Throughout his career, Houston was a member of numerous organizations including the Los Angeles Urban League and American Association of Actuaries.
 He is a second-generation member of Sigma Pi Phi Fraternity.
-In 2009, Houston published a memoir, Black Warriors: The Buffalo Soldiers of World War II, and in 2012, he was one of the Montford Point Marines presented with a Congressional Gold Medal by then President Barack Obama.
+In 2009, Houston published a memoir, Black Warriors: The Buffalo Soldiers of World War II.

 Ivan J. Houston died in Los Angeles on March 1, 2020 at the age of 94.
 He is survived by his children, Ivan A. Houston, Pamela Houston-Chretien, and Kathi Houston-Berryman.